theREALdebater/eclat/doc/services/servprog.md

 ### Distributed Transaction Management

-The [Distributed Transaction Management](transactions.md) service provides transaction objects that can coordinate the activities of multiple assemblies under the control of a single transaction.
+The [Distributed Transaction Management](transactions.md) service provides transaction objects that can coordinate the activities of multiple partitions under the control of a single transaction.

 .....